Azure/bicep-types-az/generated/network/microsoft.network/2019-08-01/types.md

 * **minServers**: int: Minimum number of servers that are always marked healthy.
 Default value is 0.
 * **path**: string: Relative path of probe.
 Valid path starts from '/'.
 Probe is sent to <Protocol>://<host>:<port><path>.
 * **pickHostNameFromBackendHttpSettings**: bool: Whether the host header should be picked from the backend http settings.
 Default value is false.
-* **port**: int: Custom port which will be used for probing the backend servers.
+* **port**: int {minValue: 1, maxValue: 65535}: Custom port which will be used for probing the backend servers.
 The valid value ranges from 1 to 65535.
 In case not set, port from http settings will be used.
 This property is valid for Standard_v2 and WAF_v2 only.
 * **protocol**: 'Http' | 'Https' | string: The protocol used for the probe.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): The provisioning state of the probe resource.
 * **timeout**: int: The probe timeout in seconds.
 Probe marked as failed if valid response is not received with this timeout period.
 Acceptable values are from 1 second to 86400 seconds.